laleeroy/suppository/README.md

 pre-requisites:
 * must be able to use a text-editor (at very least) to make alterations to deploy to another repository.
-* create two secrets in github settings:
+* create a secret in github settings:
-* PAT_USER, containing the github account name belonging to the account you forked suppository with (example: borntohonk)
-* PAT_TOKEN, containing a github token with repository permissions in the target repository you want to upload releases to.
+* a github token saved in the repository secrets as "GH_TOKEN", with Repo permissions, and Org read/write permissions.

 ```